The Insider’s Guide to Real Estate / Pricing Concepts

 Learn how to price your own home

 When you hear a fellow seller say that they got multiple offers and that their broker did a good job, light an incense stick to commemorate the loss, because the former homeowner needlessly burned up money as they exited their home sale.
+Home sellers NEVER want to get multiple offers when they debut a listing in the Multiple Listing Service (MLS)— multiple offers only appear when homes are mispriced too low.

 It’s been shown time and time again in the academic research that brokers and agents talk owners down on price.
 And there are no lower prices than the ones that cause buyers to race in with offers in a huge rush.
 However, the problem is that other serious buyers get left out, and multiple offer situations lead to lower prices when the dust settles after the scramble.